aai-institute/pyDVL/docs/30-data-valuation.rst

 The Shapley values define a fair way to distribute payoffs amongst all participants when they form a grand coalition.
 But they do not consider the question of stability: under which conditions do all participants form the grand coalition?
-Would the participants be willing to form the grand coalition given the payoffs are divided, or would some of them prefer to form smaller coalitions?
+Would the participants be willing to form the grand coalition given how the payoffs are assigned, or would some of them prefer to form smaller coalitions?

-The Core is another approach to compute data values originating in cooperative game theory that attempts to answer those questions.
+The Core is another approach to computing data values originating in cooperative game theory that attempts to ensure this stability.
 It is the set of feasible payoffs that cannot be improved upon by a coalition of the participants.

 It satisfies the following 2 properties: